galpt/dnscrypt-cake/README.md

 There are several things you can expect from using this implementation:
 1. You only need to worry about setting up `uplinkInterface`, `downlinkInterface`, `maxDL`, and `maxUL` correctly.
-2. It will manage `bandwidth` intelligently (do a speedtest via `speedtest-cli` or similar tools to see it in action).
+2. It will manage `bandwidth` intelligently (do a speedtest using [Speedtest CLI](https://www.speedtest.net/apps/cli) or similar tools to see it in action).
-3. It will manage `rtt` ranging from 100ms - 1000ms.
+3. It will manage `rtt` ranging from 30ms - 1000ms.
+4. It will manage `split-gso` automatically.
+5. Designed to be scalable.
+It is able to manage CAKE's `bandwidth` from 1 Mbit/s to 1 Gbit/s (or even more) in seconds.

 > :information_source: Note
 >